BanditTech/WingmanReloaded/README.md

 > This script is written in [**AutoHotKey**](https://www.autohotkey.com/), and will require the [**latest version of AHK**](https://www.autohotkey.com/download/ahk-install.exe) installed to use the script.
 Because it is written in AutoHotKey it is also portable, so it can be run from mostly any folder.

-> It is highly recommended from a safety standpoint that you follow the instructions [**here for basic info**](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/676345-run-poe-limited-user.html) and [**here for steam install**](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/676345-run-poe-limited-user-13.html#post4065928) to set up the game to run as a limited user, then block the limited user from acessing the folder this script is located in.
+> It is highly recommended from a safety standpoint that you follow the instructions [**here for basic info**](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/676345-run-poe-limited-user.html) and [**here for steam and additional info**](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/676345-run-poe-limited-user-13.html#post4065928) to set up the game to run as a limited user, then block the limited user from acessing the folder this script is located in.

+> If you have not already, here is a link to download the [**Latest Base Release**](https://github.com/BanditTech/WingmanReloaded/releases/latest)

 ## Basic Setup